How to spot the first signs of mouth cancer yourself?

 - Alteration in the way the teeth and the dentures fit together

-If individual experiences any or some of these symptoms, then a dentist or physician should be contacted straight away.
+If individual experiences any or some of these symptoms, then a Oral Dental Care Professionals or physician should be contacted straight away.